Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 As rain is not so common in a sunny country like Portugal, people keep a distance to it.

-While normal people wouldn’t even bother to use an umbrella, especially when the drops are so tiny that one could not even see them, Lisbonese are armed with huge umbrellas, holding them like shields over their heads.
+While normal people wouldn’t even bother to use an umbrella, especially when the drops are so tiny that one could not even see not to speak of feel them, Lisbonese are armed with huge umbrellas, holding them like shields over their heads.

 Is it their perfect hair and make-up, that is not allowed to get ruined?